<p><img src="https://matomo.blazingcdn.com/matomo.php?idsite=1&amp;rec=1" style="border:0;" alt=""> Top 41 CDN Providers in 2026 (May 2026 Update)

 3. Cloudbric

 Cloudbric combines cloud-based security with CDN delivery to provide a balanced approach to web protection.
-It offers essential security features—such as SSL management, DDoS mitigation, and automated threat detection—making it a strong contender for websites that need solid protection without a heavy price tag.
+It offers essential security features — SSL management, attack mitigation, and automated threat detection — making it a strong contender for websites that need solid protection without a heavy price tag.

-Price: Cloudbric offers a free plan for websites with up to 4GB of monthly traffic, while paid plans start at $29 per month for 10GB, $69 per month for 40GB, and $149 per month for 100GB, all including WAF, DDoS protection, and SSL.
+Price: Cloudbric offers a free plan for websites with up to 4GB of monthly traffic.
+Paid plans start at $29 per month for 10GB, $69 per month for 40GB, and $149 per month for 100GB, all including WAF and SSL.

 Use Cases: